galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 > ### {% icon comment %} More detail about equilibration
 >
 > At this point equilibration of the solvent around the solute (i.e. the protein) is necessary.
-This is performed in two stages: equilibration under an NVT ensemble, followed by an NPT ensemble.
-Use of the NVT ensemble entails maintaining constant **n**umber of particles, **v**olume and **t**emperature, while the NPT ensemble maintains constant **n**umber of particles, **p**ressure and **t**emperature.
-(The NVT ensemble is also known as the isothermal-isochoric ensemble, while the NPT ensemble is also known as the isothermal-isobaric ensemble).
+This is performed in two stages: equilibration under an NVT (or isothermal-isochoric) ensemble, followed by an NPT (or isothermal-isobaric) ensemble.
+Use of the NVT ensemble entails maintaining constant number of particles, volume and temperature, while the NPT ensemble maintains constant number of particles, pressure and temperature.
 >
 > For equilibration, the protein must be held in place while the solvent is allowed to move freely around it.
-This is achieved using the position restraint file we created in system setup.
-When we specify this restraint, protein movement is not totally forbidden, but is energetically punished.
+This is achieved using the position restraint file (ITP) we created in system setup.
+When we specify this restraint, protein movement is not forbidden, but is energetically penalized.
 >
 {: .comment}